 Urine sample: giving a small urine (pee) sample (about 1/3 of a cup).

-Chlamydia screening: if you give us a urine sample, we will ask if you would like to have it tested for chlamydia and gonorrhoea by the National Chlamydia Screening Programme (NCSP).
+Chlamydia screening: if you gave us a urine sample, we asked if you would like to have it tested for chlamydia and gonorrhoea by the National Chlamydia Screening Programme (NCSP).

 Liver scan: having your liver scanned by ultrasound while you are lying on your back.

-Time for a break: after doing all or any combination of the above sessions it's time for a break and a light meal in our free cafe.
+Time for a break: after doing all or any combination of the above sessions, it was time for a break and a light meal in our free cafe.